joeblew999/pb-stack/README.md

 - Root has the common task files.
 Modules and Projects have Task files that reference the common task files.

-- Modules folder with a sub folder for each Stack part and Task file for running it.
+- MOD ( Modules )  folder with a sub folder for each Stack part and Task file for running it.
 Sub folders are for experiments because you need a playground to try things out, and then refactor back.

-- Projects folder, with a sub folder for each Project / PlayGround.
+- PROJ ( Projects ) folder, with a sub folder for each Project / PlayGround.
 These of course use the Modules compositionally.

 ## Playgrounds